kunukn/ackordion/README.md

 # known bugs / possible hiccups
-* Safari 9 animates to height 0px and back to current height on change from a specific max-height value to max-height auto.
+* Safari 9 animates to height 0px and back to current height on change from a specific height value to height auto.
 This should not happen and is a browser bug.
 This has been fixed by using a temporary css class.
 * The expanding and collapsing animation might get out of sync if the browser is busy.
 This is because the animation is handled by the browser and collapsing and expanding are two separate css transition animations.

 # version